 The apostles did not know where Jesus was heading.
 They could not see Jesus establishing an earthly kingdom.
 While gaining admirers, he had opposition and life threat from the Jewish elites.
 He predicted his own passion and death by the religious authorities as part of his mission.
 So, the apostles were confused, especially when they heard it was impossible for the rich to enter the kingdom of God.

 The apostles thought of their destiny.
 What compensation or reward they would get for giving up everything and accompanying Jesus?
 When was he going to establish his kingdom?
 Would they be losers in following him?
 What would be their role in the new kingdom?
-Those were the natural questions the apostles had in mind.
+It was natural for the apostles to have these questions.

 Peter and others expected a preferential treatment from God for giving up everything and following Jesus.
 Unlike the rich young man who left Jesus with disappointment because of his unwillingness to share his riches with the poor, the apostles had implemented what Jesus preached by relying not on wealth but on Jesus.
 Though they were not as wealthy as the rich young man, they had given up all they had, including their family, houses, job, and utensils they used for work.
 They dedicated their time and talents fully to Jesus.
 So, they expected a better position in his kingdom.